-- 1. Graduate Degree students enrolled in the Master of Ministry, Master of Arts in Biblical Studies, Master of Arts in Chaplaincy, Master of Arts in Military Chaplaincy, and Master of Divinity must maintain a minimum cumulative grade point average of 2.0 for all credits attempted.
+- 1. Graduate Degree students enrolled in the Master of Ministry, Master of Arts in Biblical Studies, Master of Arts in Chaplaincy, and Master of Divinity must maintain a minimum cumulative grade point average of 2.0 for all credits attempted.
 Graduate Degree students enrolled in the Master of Theology must maintain a 3.0 for all credits attempted. - 2.
 Certificate students and Undergraduate students must maintain a minimum cumulative grade point average of 2.0 for all credits completed.